aotemissov/Global_Optimization_with_Random_Embeddings/README.md

 	  <img width="190" src="https://latex.codecogs.com/svg.latex?f%5E*%20%3D%20f%28%5Cmathbf%7Bx%7D_%7B%5Ctop%7D%5E*%29%20%3D%20f%28%5Cmathbf%7Bx%7D_%7B%5Ctop%7D%5E*&plus;%5Cmathbf%7Bx%7D_%7B%5Cperp%7D%29" alt="(P)">
 </p>

 for every vector **x**⊥ in T⊥.
-This feature of functions with low effective dimensionality implies that the set of global minimizers of f in X, which we call G, contains infinitely many points.
-In particular, if X = R^D then the set of global minimizers G is an affine subspace of dimension D-d_e.
-If X is a hyper-box then G is a polytope (see an illustration futher down below).
+This feature of functions with low effective dimensionality implies that the set of global minimizers of f in X, which we call G*, contains infinitely many points.
+In particular, if X = R^D then the set of global minimizers G* is an affine subspace[^1] of dimension D-d_e.
+If X is a hyper-box then G* is a polytope (see an illustration futher down below).

+[^1]: In fact, G* is a union of affine subspaces.

 ### 2 Two frameworks we would like to test